Updated June 2026

 Is my CSC progress lost?

 If you held a completed CSC certificate before January 1, 2026, CIRO has published transition provisions that may recognize your existing credential for a defined period.
-Check CIRO's transition guidance directly, as equivalency recognition depends on your registration category and when you completed the CSC.
+Equivalency recognition depends on your registration category and when you completed the CSC.
+Check CIRO's transition guidance directly.

 Do I still need IIROC registration?

 IIROC no longer exists as a separate regulator.
-It merged with the MFDA to form CIRO in 2023.
+It merged with the MFDA in 2023 to form CIRO.
 All registrations now fall under CIRO.
-If you were registered under IIROC, your registration transferred to CIRO.
+If you were registered under IIROC, your registration transferred to CIRO automatically.

 Is the CIRE harder than the CSC?